-Prope rty: webui.strengths.show Exam ple Value: webui.strengths.show = false

-Inform ationa I Note: When "true" this will display the count of archived items (in the User Interface's browse screens).
-By default this is "false" (disabled).
-When enabled, the counts may be counted in real time, or fetched from the cache (see next option).
+Inform This property sets the font for your Brand text that appears with the image. ationa I Note: Prope rty: webui.preview.brand.fontpoint Exam ple Value: webui.preview.brand.fontpoint = 12 Inform ationa I Note: This property sets the font point (size) for your Brand text that appears with the image.
+Prope rty: webui.preview.dc Exam ple Value: webui.preview.dc = rights Inform ationa I Note: The Dublin Core field that will display along with the preview.
+This field is optional.
+Prope rty: webui.strengths.show Exam ple Value: webui.strengths.show = false Inform ationa I Note: Determines if communities and collections should display item counts when listed.
+The default behavior if omitted, is false.
 Prope rty: webui.strengths.cache Exam ple Value: webui.strengths.cache = false Inform ationa I Note: When showing the strengths (i.e. item counts), should they be counted in real time, or fetched from the cache.
 Counts fetched in real time will perform an actual count of the index contents every time a page with this feature is requested, which may not scale.
-If you set the property key is set to cache ("true"), the counts will be cached on first load.
+If you set the property key is set to cache ("true"), the counts will be cached on first load